-This program brings together technologies, capabilities and systems and QinetiQ's responsibilities include the high-level reasoning software that will contribute to the vehicle's autonomous capability, the provision of the communications sub-system and associated antennas and the flight safety sub-system.
+QinetiQ’s responsibilities include the high-level reasoning software that will contribute to the vehicle’s autonomous capability, the provision of the communications subsystem and associated antennas and the flight safety subsystem.

-"Taranis is an excellent opportunity to build on our previous significant research in autonomy and low observable systems and apply it in a practical UAV environment," says Graeme Ferrero, Managing Director of Defence Technology for QinetiQ.
-"It is also the first major program in which QinetiQ has co-invested with other industry partners."
+“Taranis is an excellent opportunity to build on our previous significant research in autonomy and low observable systems and apply it in a practical UAV environment,” says Graeme Ferrero, managing director of defense technology for QinetiQ.
+“It is also the first major program in which QinetiQ has coinvested with other industry partners.”

-The team will work alongside MOD military staff and scientists on this four-year project, part of the United Kingdom's Strategic Unmanned Air Vehicle (Experimental) program [SUAV(E)], and will develop and fly a vehicle which will include integrated autonomous systems and low observable features.
+The team will work alongside MOD military staff and scientists on this four-year project, part of the United Kingdom’s Strategic Unmanned Air Vehicle (Experimental) program [SUAV(E)], and will develop and fly a vehicle, which will include fully integrated autonomous systems and low observable features.